-Olivier Salad or Russian Potato Salad (also spelt Olivie/Olivye), a traditional salad in Russia and many other European countries.
-It’s a favourite dish in Romania too, especially during the festive season.
-The salad is usually made with boiled potatoes, carrots, peas, meat (can be either beef or chicken), pickled cucumbers (gherkins) and red peppers, all dressed in plenty of mayo.
+Romanian Boeuf Salad, a traditional dish in many European countries that is widely enjoyed at special occasions throughout the year, particularly at Christmas or Easter.
+The salad is usually made with boiled potatoes, carrots, peas, boiled meat (can be either beef or chicken), pickled cucumbers (gherkins) and red peppers, all dressed in plenty of mayo and decorated for the ultimate party appetizer.

 Now, I like cooking and stuff, but I can’t be bothered with homemade mayo, hence why I go for the store-bought version.
 Which is safer, since it’s pasteurized, raw eggs should be avoided if they do not come from a reliable source.